microsoft/Quantum/samples/azure-quantum/variational-quantum-eigensolver/README.md

 - azure-quantum
 ---

-# Variational Quantum Eigensolver

-This is an Azure Quantum sample notebook that illustrates how to implement and run a Variational Quantum Eigensolver (VQE) program.
+# Estimating the ground state energy of hydrogen using variational quantum eigensolvers (VQE) on Azure Quantum

+This sample shows how to estimate the ground state energy of hydrogen using the Azure Quantum service.
+In particular, this sample uses the implementation of the variational quantum eigensolver algorithm provided with Qiskit to estimate minimum energies.
+The sample demonstrates running this VQE implementation the simulator provided by IonQ and on the emulator provided by Quantinuum.

 ## Manifest

-- [VQE-qiskit-hydrogen-ionq-sim.ipynb](./VQE-qiskit-hydrogen-ionq-sim.ipynb): Azure Quantum notebook for running the sample on the IonQ simulator
+- [VQE-qiskit-hydrogen-ionq-sim.ipynb](./VQE-qiskit-hydrogen-ionq-sim.ipynb): Python + Qiskit notebook demonstrating using VQE on the IonQ simulator.
-- [VQE-qiskit-hydrogen-quantinuum-emulator.ipynb](./VQE-qiskit-hydrogen-quantinuum-emulator.ipynb): Azure Quantum notebook for running the sample on the Quantinuum emulator
+- [VQE-qiskit-hydrogen-quantinuum-emulator.ipynb](./VQE-qiskit-hydrogen-quantinuum-emulator.ipynb): Python + Qiskit notebook demonstrating using VQE on the Quantinuum emulator.

+## See Also

+To learn more about variational quantum eigensolvers, see the introduction at https://docs.microsoft.com/samples/microsoft/quantum/variational-quantum-algorithms/.